-The deadline for lodging a request for judicial review is only 8 days.138 The drastic decrease of the time limit to challenge the NDGAP's (and before the IAO's) decision from 15 days to 8, in force since 1 July 2013, has been sharply criticised by UNHCR and NGOs such as HHC, which have argued that this will jeopardise asylum seekers' access to an effective remedy.139 For example, the short deadline proved to be problematic when a person receives subsidiary protection and is not sufficiently informed about the opportunity to appeal this and about the benefits refugee status would bring them (e.g. possibility of family reunification under beneficial conditions).
+The deadline for lodging a request for judicial review is only 8 days.
+The drastic decrease of the time limit to challenge the NDGAP's (and before the IAO's) decision from 15 days to 8, in force since 1 July 2013, has been sharply criticised by UNHCR and NGOs such as HHC, which have argued that this will jeopardise asylum seekers' access to an effective remedy.
+For example, the short deadline proves to be problematic when a person receives subsidiary protection and is not sufficiently informed about the opportunity to appeal this and about the benefits refugee status would bring them (e.g. possibility of family reunification under beneficial conditions).
 Within 8 days, it is sometimes impossible to meet a lawyer and the person might miss the deadline for the appeal.
+The Ministry of Interior in its comments to this report challenged this statement as subjective, affirming that "When notifying a client of a decision, the authority always informs the client of the possibility to appeal, as evidenced by the fact that in most cases the client verbally indicates (not using legal terms) that (s)he does not accept the decision, and this statement is considered as an "action" by the authority and is acted upon accordingly."
+However, in the experience of HHC, this affirmation by the authorities does not hold in practice, as the HHC has witnessed cases where the court dismisses a judicial review request expressed in such a manner due to lack of respect for the necessary formalities, which is something an applicant without legal assistance cannot know about.

-Keeping with the deadline used to prove especially difficult in the case of unaccompanied children since it requires discussions with a lawyer and the arrangement for the minor's personal appearance before the asylum authority.
-Since 2020, unaccompanied minors also suffer from systemic denial of access to the procedure.
+Keeping with the deadline used to prove especially difficult in the case of UaSCs since it requires discussions with a lawyer and the arrangement for the minor's personal appearance before the asylum authority.
+Since 2020, UaSCs also suffer from systemic denial of access to the procedure.
 As a consequence, the HHC is not in a position to assess whether the systemic deficiencies detailed in previous reports would still stand.
-In 2021, the entire asylum procedure was conducted in the case of only one unaccompanied minor, and the entire process - from entry until the delivery of the decision - lasted 7 months.
-In 2022, the entire asylum procedure was conducted in the case of only one unaccompanied minor, and the entire process - from entry until the decision - lasted 5 months.
+In 2021, the entire asylum procedure was conducted in the case of only one unaccompanied child, and the entire process - from entry until the delivery of the decision - lasted 7 months.
+In 2022, the entire asylum procedure was conducted in the case of only one unaccompanied boy, and the entire process - from entry until the delivery of the decision - lasted 5 months.
+In 2023, the NDGAP conducted the repeated procedure of one UaSC.
+This procedure lasted 6-7 months.